-Being a hardcore animal lover, I’m always excited to see wildlife in their natural habitats, no matter where I am in the world.
-But the Amazon… Come on, that is every animal lovers dream!!
+Being an animal lover, I’m always excited to see wildlife in their natural habitats, no matter where I am in the world.
+But the Amazon… Come on, that is every animal lover’s dream!!

 There are no set itineraries, meaning that everything that is organised is tailored to what you want to do, where you want to go, and how much you want to spend.
-They basically take care of the things that can often be a bit of a chore – Especially in parts of South America that can be very difficult to travel too (such as the Peruvian Amazon)… Amazing right?
+They basically take care of the things that can often be a bit of a chore ⏤ Especially in parts of South America that can be very difficult to travel to (such as the Peruvian Amazon)… Amazing, right?

-My 4 days in the Amazon was taken care of thanks to this amazing team, and now I’m here to tell you all about it!
+My 4 days in the Amazon were taken care of thanks to this amazing team, and now I’m here to tell you all about it!

 The journey with Travel Just 4U began with a hotel pickup from our stay in Cusco.

 Due to the slightly inconvenient strikes that were taking place in the town, our driver organised for us to be picked up early to allow ample time to manoeuvre around the protests.
 We got to the airport safely, boarded our plane a few hours later and arrived at the tiny airport in Puerto Maldonado after a flight time of 1 hour (when I say the airport was tiny, I literally mean tiny).

 After a very swift disembarking process, a lovely man was waiting with our name, and we were ushered onto a minivan and driven to the river; along with a busload of other excited visitors too!